Mitchell R. Julis: Early career

 A summer internship with a bankruptcy firm in Los Angeles lessened Julis’ interest in practicing law.
 Dissatisfied with the experience, he began writing articles about the uses of bankruptcy in the entertainment industry.
 In 1982, Julis was reporting an article for Los Angeles Magazine about getting rich in a recession, which led him to interview Henry Wilf, an employee of bond trading firm Drexel Burnham Lambert.
 The conversation convinced Wilf that Julis would be better suited to investing than to journalism.
 In 1982, Julis took a job as a bankruptcy and creditors’ rights attorney at New York law firm Wachtell, Litpton, Rosen & Katz.
 Julis and Wilf stayed in touch and Wilf introduced Julis to Lowell Milken, the younger brother of Drexel chief Michael Milken.
 In November 1983, Julis joined Drexel Burnham Lambert.

 Founding Canyon

 Julis and Friedman founded Canyon Capital Advisors in 1990, after Drexel Burnham Lambert was closed in 1990.
-Canyon is a multistrategy hedge fund that invests in such asset classes as bank debt, high yield and distressed securities, securitized assets and equities.
+Canyon is a multi-strategy hedge fund that invests in such asset classes as bank debt, high yield and distressed securities, securitized assets and equities.
 According to Forbes.com, Julis was the 28th highest earning hedge fund manager in 2014 earning $150 million.
 Canyon's flagship Value Realization fund scored a net return of 18.06% in 2014.